top of page

 Every three years the community elect who will represent us and serve on the board of Central Lakes Trust.

-Click here to download the 2025 Candidate Handbook.
+Click here to download the Candidate Information sheet.

 Key dates